LovelyBuggies/LovelyBuggies.github.io/notes-src/content/docs/rl/marl/introduction-2-decpomdp/index.md

 ## Policy Structure

 Calculating a shared belief state in Dec-POMDP is hard, because the policy can not be recovered from the value function.
 The policies are normally maintained in a policy tree or FSC.
-Policies can be extracted by starting at the root (or initial node) and continuing to the subtree (or next node) based on observations, and can be evaluated by summing the rewards weighted by transition probability.[^3]
+Policies can be extracted by starting at the root (or initial node) and continuing to the subtree (or next node) based on observations, and can be evaluated by summing the rewards weighted by transition probability.

+{{< hint info >}}
+Policy can also be represented by other forms, like approximating functions (Sutton and Barto 2018), neural networks, diffusion models (Chi et al. 2024), etc.
+{{< /hint >}}

 <figure>
 <figure>